All Episodes

 Yes.

-Yeah, but wait, wait, wait a second.
+Yeah, but wait a second.

-The American thinker didn't do it.
+The American Thinker didn't do it.

-And that just I just blew my quirk.
+And that just blew my cork.

 Well, you know.

-I I I've known about this this last week.
+I've known about this this last week.

 I generally choose not to respond to this stuff because if I did, it's all I would do.